 WWS is a non-profit charity founded to care for and return orphaned and injured wildlife back to their natural environment.
 All 45 acres of its secluded wilderness setting, including its treatment facilities and temporary holding shelters, are dedicated to that rehabilitation and release mandate.
 “We do not ask people to sponsor animals because we are not permitted to keep them,” said Melichar.
 “Nor do we have the facilities to house wildlife permanently.”

-What WWS does have, and greatly appreciates, are people who volunteer their time, talents and resources, whether they’re stepping up at the sanctuary, helping with logistics from home, ferrying wildlife in need of transport or ticking off the items on its WISH LIST.
+What WWS does have are people who volunteer their time, talents and resources, whether they’re stepping up at the sanctuary, helping with logistics from home, ferrying wildlife in need of transport or ticking off the items on its WISH LIST.

 Be assured that while this list happens to be hosted by Amazon Smile, any and all wishes fulfilled directly benefit the sanctuary.